alanorwick/mosaic/README.md

 # Overview

 MOSAIC is a web app that lives in your Kubernetes cluster.
-The goal is to make life better for developers of all k8s-skills by:
+The goal is to make life better for developers of all Kubernetes skills who use Kubernetes every day:
 - automating onerous commands in common workflows
 - directly and indirectly help troubleshoot common issues
 - always explaining its work, hopefully teaching you something